SofieVerrewaere/sofieverrewaere.github.io/_posts/2018-12-17-Second place in the European Big Data Prize.md

     * or a possible middle ground - assign time series to k-clusters and perform batch predictions - this           would result in a group and a global encoding.
 * Integrating a feedback loop of earlier model predictions could further improve the model accuracy.
 The idea is to check how good the predictions were and to switch between models based on the prediction errors (e.g. if the predictions are worse then the persistence, stick with the persistence).
 * Now the model is updated at fixed predictions steps.
 This could be changed to adaptive steps depending on the feedback loop of the prediction errors.
 Or when new time series enter the measurements, make adaptations to the model.
+* I would do a proper hyperparameter tuning in the cloud.
+In the final submission conservative settings are used as little is known about the unseen data.

 ### In which other fields would you see applications for similar prediction challenge and solutions?
 Forecasting has applications in a wide range of fields where estimates of future conditions are useful.